Legal guide for company directors and CEOs in Slovenia

 • who is already a member of a supervisory body of the same company

-• who has been convicted of a criminal offence against the economy, social security, a legal business, property, the environment, space or natural assets.
-Any appointment is restricted for 5 years after the final judgment or 2 years after imprisonment
+• who has been finally convicted in Slovenia or in other countries of a criminal offence against the economy, against labour relations and social security, against legal transactions, against property, against environment, space and natural resources,

-• against whom a security measure has been passed prohibiting the pursuit of a profession, for the duration of the prohibition, or
+• against whom a security measure prohibiting the pursuit of a profession has been passed against in Slovenia or in other countries, or

-• who, acting as a member of the management or supervisory body of a company against which bankruptcy proceedings were instituted, has been found liable for damages to the creditors in accordance with the law regulating the financial operations of companies for the period of 2 years after the court ruling became final.
+• who, has been a member of the management or the supervisory body of a company, in Slovenia or in other countries, against which bankruptcy proceedings were instituted, pronounced liable to repay damage to the creditors in accordance with the law regulating the financial operations of companies.

-A director has to make a written statement about the non-existence of such circumstances that would prevent his/her appointment, and the director’s signed statement needs to be notarised.
+A director must provide a written statement about the non-existence of such circumstances that would prevent his/her appointment, and the director’s signed statement needs to be notarised.

 4. How is a director appointed?